What is romance if not repeat flowering?

 The task of art is to convey the idea of absolute spiritual freedom.
 In my view, art has always been a powerful tool in humanity's struggle against the forces that threaten to consume our spirit.
 Art is prayer—it speaks for itself.
 (Edited from the original, 'The task of art is to convey the idea of absolute spiritual freedom.
 In my view, art has always been a weapon in humanity's struggle against the forces that threaten to devour our spirit.
 Art is prayer—it speaks for itself.') ~ Andrei Arsenyevich Tarkovsky (2020).

 The question of whether male artists feel more liberated than their female counterparts in their artistic expression warrants examination.
 Conversely, one could argue that the reality may differ.
-It raises an inquiry pertinent to the discourse: is it feasible to uncover any definitive conclusions on this matter?
+It raises an inquiry pertinent to the discourse: Is it feasible to uncover any definitive conclusions on this matter?

 Dame Tracey Karima Emin (1963 - ) posits that artistic integrity demands that creators pursue their vision unimpeded by external disapproval.
 When faced with resistance, an artist should persist in their chosen direction without hesitation.